Learn more about Water Assistance for Natural Disaster Impacts to Low-Income Residential Well Owners

 Many types of bacteria are native or adapted to saturated sediments and rock, and are present in significant numbers in aquifers.

 Since bacteria infected water is odorless and tasteless, and contamination cannot be visually ascertained, a total coliform test should be done by a trusted water treatment specialist to determine the presence of fecal coliforms and, most importantly, E. coli, which is known to cause serious illness.
 While coliform bacteria, in general, may not cause illness, its presence is often an indicator that other disease-causing organisms, such as E. coli, may be present.

-The total coliform test is a two-step process, first to determine whether or not coliform bacteria exists in the water, and second to determine whether the bacteria is of fecal origin.
 If the presence of these bacteria is confirmed, Capital Well Clean Water Center has you covered.
 Forget about juggling contractors; our team will work with you from the first step to the last, including well repair or replacement services (if necessary).
 We care for your systems—and the health and safety of your family’s drinking water—as if it were our own.

 A bacteria (coliform, E. coli) test can alleviate those concerns.
 Capital Well Clean Water Center is a licensed water well contractor, proudly serving the Granite State and beyond since 1986.
 Call 603.774.6155 today and let us share our clear vision for your water.